 1954: Elvis Presley has his first commercial recording session at Sun Studios in Memphis, Tennessee, in which he recorded “That’s All Right (Mama)” and “Blue Moon of Kentucky.”
 Two weeks later, both tracks were released as his first single.
 Presley, guitarist Scotty Moore, and drummer Bill Black took a break during sessions and fooled around on an uptempo version of “That’s All Right (Mama)” compared to the original version Delta bluesman Arthur “Big Boy” Crudup.
 Producer Sam Philips was impressed and asked them to perform it again and record it.

 1960: “It’s Now Or Never” by Elvis Presley was released by RCA Records.
-The single later become his fourteenth #1 on the US pop charts.
+The single later became his fourteenth #1 on the US pop charts.

 1965: Marty Balin and Paul Kantner formed a folk rock group that later evolved into the Jefferson Airplane.
 The Airplane made its debut the following month at a Haight-Ashbury club, and the band signed to RCA Records later that year.